allebone/help.omni.af.mil/docs/PEX/Training.md

 6. When the Manage Checklist dialog opens, click Acknowledge, and Ok at the confirmation message.

-NOTES:
+    !!!
+NOTE
         * The acknowledgment cannot be undone.

         * The person assigned the acknowledgment must be the person logged in.

 7. If you are no longer required the reviewer, use the Change link to assign the correct reviewer, or the Remove link to remove your name.